4

 – g_elef

-Nov 9, 2022 at 14:12
+Commented Nov 9, 2022 at 14:12

 • Ah ok.
 It's not really what I'm looking for then.
 I have a few permanent areas on my screen.
 When I want a window to go in one of them, I just drag it there.
 No need to Alt+Tab for getting focus and then do another keyboard combination to send to an area.
 The one mentioned in the accepted answer still doesn't fully solve the issue for me, but it's close enough.
-Nov 9, 2022 at 16:40
+Commented Nov 9, 2022 at 16:40

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service and acknowledge that you have read and understand our privacy policy and code of conduct.
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.